blank.gif Biography, Music Library, Listening Room, Contact

 His career began while an undergraduate at Harvard, where he arranged for, and eventually directed the world-famous Harvard Krokodiloes.
 He would go on to arrange over 70 songs for the group, many of which are still an integral part of the Kroks' repertoire.

-In September of 1988, he became Conductor and Music Director of Concert On Ice, the first-ever international tour featuring Olympic and World Champion figure skaters in concert with major U.S. and Canadian orchestras, for which he has conducted the orchestras of Atlanta, Dallas, Omaha, Pasadena, San Diego, Seattle, Spokane and Vancouver, as well as the American Symphony Orchestra, the Kennedy Center Opera House Orchestra, the Philadelphia Pops, the National Symphony Orchestra, and in a special national television production in 1995, the Houston Symphony.
+In September of 1988, Peter Mansfield became Conductor and Music Director of Concert On Ice, the first-ever international tour featuring Olympic and World Champion figure skaters in concert with major U.S. and Canadian orchestras, for which he has conducted the orchestras of Atlanta, Dallas, Omaha, Pasadena, San Diego, Seattle, Spokane and Vancouver, as well as the American Symphony Orchestra, the Kennedy Center Opera House Orchestra, the Philadelphia Pops, the National Symphony Orchestra, and in a special national television production in 1995, the Houston Symphony.

 Mr. Mansfield served as Pops conductor of the Kansas City Symphony during the 1997-98 season, and he has also guest-conducted Pops programs for The Hartford (several programs in 2003-2004), Milwaukee, New Hampshire and Vancouver Symphony Orchestras, as well as The Hudson Valley Philharmonic.
+From 2007-2010, he served as Music Director/Conductor of the Great Waters Music Festival Pops Orchestra in New Hampshire, and he made his guest conducting debut with the Cape Symphony in February 2018, with repeat engagements in June 2019 and February 2020.

-LATEST PROJECTS
+UPCOMING PROJECTS

 New Hampshire Dance Institute